Steve-Fenton/stevefenton.co.uk/src/pages/blog/2010/08/javascript-what-is-this-and-how-do-i-use-it.md

     - JavaScript
 ---

-I was asked today to explain the “this” keyword in JavaScript, so here is a quick explanation of how it works…
+I was asked today to explain the "this" keyword in JavaScript, so here is a quick explanation of how it works…

 ## Simply `this` Example